gxq1998/MCP-Net./README.md

 ## Training

 If you would like to train your own model, you will likely need to customize some of the data loading code in `voxelmorph/generators.py` for your own datasets and data formats.
 However, it is possible to run many of the example scripts out-of-the-box, assuming that you have a directory containing training data files in npz (numpy) format.
-It's assumed that each npz file in your data folder has a `vol` parameter, which points to the numpy image data to be registered, and an optional `seg` variable, which points to a corresponding discrete segmentation.
+It's assumed that each npz file in your data folder has a `vol` parameter, which points to the numpy image data to be registered.
 It's also assumed that the shape of all image data in a directory is consistent.

 For a given `/path/to/training/data`, the following script will train the MCP-Net.
 Model weights will be saved to a path specified by the `--model-dir` flag.